markocupic/contao-picture-downloads/README.md

 <p align="center"><a href="https://github.com/markocupic"><img src="docs/logo.png" width="200"></a></p>

-# Contao picture downloads for Contao CMS
+# Contao picture download/downloads for Contao CMS

-This Contao content element extends the Contao core content element "ce_downloads".
+This Contao content element extends the Contao core content elements "ce_download" and "ce_downloads".
  Display a thumbnail instead of the filename if you like to serve images as download items.